 Back to Top of List

-This free all-ages event features live music, tasty food, interactive activities, new art exhibitions and more.
+This free all-ages event features musical entertainment, light refreshments, a cash bar, and more.
 Walk through the campus and enjoy the ambiance of live music or grab a bite to eat from one of our many vendors, take a seat and enjoy a show.

 Mesa Arts Center